hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @snotbubble `compose [ (b) (c) ]` is same like `reduce [ b c ]`.
 Use `compose` if you need to evaluate only some expressions or nested expressions (`compose/deep`)

 [16:00:36](#16173792367732RNIyR:gitter.im) <rseger (rseger)>:
-I'm messing something up but I can't figure out what í ½í¸•
+I'm messing something up but I can't figure out what ğŸ˜•
 ```
 >> a: #{}
 == #{}